olkku45/iridium/syntax-demo.md

 You have to end every line of code with a semicolon, like in C, and unlike with Python, for example, where you don't have to do so.
 Things like functions and loops go inside of curly brackets, instead of using a colon, like in Python.
 If you want to declare a single character, you do that by declaring a string (str).
 We don't have pointers in iridium or any memory management.
 Iridium is a dynamically typed language as well.
 Indentation does matter in iridium, like in Python, but not as strictly.
 For example, you need to indent everything inside curly brackets by one tab.
+(You can also do two spaces.
+In this document everything is indented like that.)
 I will elaborate on this further on in the document.
 In iridium, you use the same comparison operators as in Python.
  And also, I'll update this document as I develop the language further.
 I'll have a list of keywords that cannot be used as names for variables etc. at the bottom.